metabase/metabase/docs/configuring-metabase/config-file.md

 In this config file, you can specify _any_ Admin setting.

-In general, the settings you can set in the `settings` section of this config file map to the [environment variables](./environment-variables.md).
+In general, the settings you can set in the `settings` section of this config file map to the [environment variables](./environment-variables.md), so check them out to see which settings you can use in your config file.
 The actual key that you include in the config file differs slightly from the format used for environment variables.
 For environment variables, the form is in screaming snake case, prefixed by an `MB`:

 ```
 MB_NAME_OF_VARIABLE